godave81/lac-integration-testing/README.md

+# Description
+This repo contains a webdriverio javascript open source test automtation framework that automates creation of rally and jira work items for use in Rally-Jira Integration projects.
+* Automated browser tests to perform end to end functional testing of the LAC rally-Jira integration framework.
+* Includes a set of regression test cases that automates feature creation of integrated fields and asserts them in destination application (Rally or Jira).
+* Includes a test harness that allows users to define source and destination (can be Rally ART level , team level, Jira environments.) to drive automation tests.
+* Load Tests that simulate large bi-directional bulk loads for Rally-Jira. see SoapUI-LoadTest

 # Install Depedencies
-Pre Install JRE,Node 8.x using Chrome 77.0.3865.90 (Official Build) (64-bit) or higher
+Pre Install Java JRE, Node 8.x using Chrome 77.0.3865.90 (Official Build) (64-bit) or higher

 $ node -v --> v8.9.4